crgraham/ML4Linguists/README.md

 - Run the command `jupyter notebook` from the command-line
 - This will open a jupyter notebook in your browser at the file location associated with this repository on your local device (provided you have used `cd` correctly earlier
-- Click on the notebook `LinearRegression_TutorialProblemSet.ipynb`, which will open in a new tab, and begin the tutorial
+- Click on the notebook you would like to do and it will open a new tab for you.

 ## Closing the notebook